graphcore/whisper-ai/README.md

 # Whisper on IPUs
-Whisper is a general-purpose speech recognition model.
-It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
+Whisper is a versatile speech recognition model that can transcribe speech as well as perform multi-lingual translation and recognition tasks.
+It was trained on diverse datasets to give human-level speech recognition performance without the need for fine-tuning.

+🤗 Optimum Graphcore is the interface between the 🤗 Transformers library and Graphcore IPUs.
+It provides a set of tools enabling model parallelization and loading on IPUs, training and fine-tuning on all the tasks already supported by Transformers while being compatible with the Hugging Face Hub and every model available on it out of the box.

 ## Whisper Notebooks powered by IPUs